Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Methodology

 \subsubsection{Edge Construction and Attributes}

 These features are then normalized by their maximum values across all jets to ensure consistent input scales, enhancing the stability of the training process.
-Edges between particles in a jet are defined based on the spatial proximity of particles in the \((\psi, y)\) plane, calculated using the Euclidean distance:
+Edges between particles in a jet are defined based on the spatial proximity of particles in the \((\phi, y)\) plane, calculated utilizing relative coordinates $(\Delta \phi, \Delta y)$ (Euclidean distance) to ensure translational invariance:

 This metric measures the angular separation between two particles, capturing their spatial relationships within the jet.
-The resulting edge attribute matrix \( \Delta R_{\alpha}^{(ij)} = a_{\alpha}^{(ij)} \) is used as input for graph-based models to encode the spatial structure of the jet.
+The resulting matrix $\Delta R_{\alpha}^{(ij)}$ is provided as an edge feature (rather than a fixed adjacency weight) to the graph network.
+This allows the model to learn the optimal spatial dependencies, determining whether close or distant particles carry more significance for the classification task.